SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 * Monitoring
 * Tracing

-The aim of this decision record is to examine how Kubernetes handles thoes mechanisms.
+The aim of this decision record is to examine how Kubernetes handles those mechanisms.
 Derived from this, this decision record provides a suggestion on how a Kubernetes cluster SHOULD be configured in order to provide meaningful and comprehensible information via logging, monitoring and tracing.